ThiagoSuchi/Sfico/README-EN.md

 # Sfico – Your Finances Under Control

-Sfico is a REST API developed with Node.js, TypeScript, Express, Prisma ORM, and PostgreSQL, focused on personal financial management.
-The application allows users to register expenses, view monthly summaries, filter by category/date, and securely manage their account.
+Sfico is a REST API built with Node.js, TypeScript, Express, Prisma ORM, and PostgreSQL.
+It's designed for personal finance management, allowing users to record their expenses, view monthly summaries, and filter data by category or date.

----

 ## Features

-- User registration and authentication with JWT
-- Creation of financial expenses
+- Create financial expenses
-- Listing and filtering expenses by date and category
+- List and filter expenses by date and category
-- Updating and deleting expenses
+- Update and delete expenses
-- Monthly expense summary
+- Monthly total expense summary

----

 ## Associated Screens (Frontend)

-Although this repository contains only the **API (backend)**, the logic covers the following screens in a possible frontend application:
+Although this repository contains only the API (backend), the logic supports the following screens in a possible frontend application:

-- **Login** screen
-- **Register** screen
-- **Expenses** screen
+- Expenses Screen
-- **Summary** screen
+- Summary Screen

----

 ## Data Model

-### Entity: Expense
+**Entity: Expense**
 ```prisma
 model Expense {
   id         String   @id @default(uuid())